Story has long been a powerful tool for learning, connecting and finding meaning

 McLean, K. C., Delker, B. C., Dunlop, W. L., Salton, R., & Syed, M. (2020).
 Redemptive stories and those who tell them are preferred in the U.S. Collabra: Psychology

-Rachael West is an executive coach and strategic speaker coach in Melbourne, Australia.
-She has clients across Australia.
+Rachael West is an executive coach and strategic speaker coach in Melbourne and Berlin.
+She has clients globally.
+Get in touch to discuss how she can increase the impact of the speakers at your next event.